Dreamed 2015/6/22 by Wayan

 Dream 2: MARTIAN AIRLOCK SABOTAGE

 I'm on Mars.
 Red rocks, snowdrifts, pressurized huts.
 Stinging cold.
 I have no suit, no helmet.
 Just hold my breath.
-I can do that a very long time, several minutes--it's a Grace.
-But even I will reaching my limit soon...
+I can do that a very long time, several minutes--it's a Grace, a paranormal talent I have.
+But even I will reach my limit soon...

 So I step into an airlock.
 The outer door seals, but there's no hiss of air, and the door into the habitat stays shut!
 I wait a full minute.
 Nothing.
 Hit both the entrance and exit switches, trying to get ANY door to open.
 Nothing!